JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 An interesting thought, but other things came up that day and I let it go.

+## Encounter 2:
-Encounter 2 (~ 3 days ago): These two questions were narrowed down a few days later.
+These two questions were narrowed down a few days later.
 I was talking about lucid dreaming with a friend (Lucas Rosen).
 More specifically, we were talking about the brain's remarkable ability to conjure up entire personalities and landscapes seemingly on command while we dream.

 Remembering the thought I had while reading Yudkowski, I stopping the marveling and sketched out the following scenario for Lucas: